Jamie Mathieson

 eXPERIENCE & eXPERTISE

-1. Disputes over capacity, including adults with borderline or fluctuating capacity, often requiring complex medical evidence;
+• Disputes over capacity, including adults with borderline or fluctuating capacity, often requiring complex medical evidence.

-2. Cases at the cutting edge of the developing case law on decision-making about sexual relations, contact with others, and the use of the internet/social media;
+• Cases at the cutting edge of the developing case law on decision-making about sexual relations, contact with others, and the use of the internet/social media.

-3. Challenges from all angles to Deprivation of Liberty Safeguards under Section 21A;
+• Challenges from all angles to the deprivation of liberty.

-4. Disputes about the best interests of vulnerable adults, often involving the intersection of mental capacity law with family law and with the Mental Health Act, and frequently involving conflict between P’s family members and public bodies.
+• Disputes about the best interests of vulnerable adults, often involving the intersection of mental capacity law with family law (including forced marriage cases) and with the Mental Health Act, and frequently involving conflict between P’s family members and public bodies, or between public bodies over their respective roles.

 recommendations